-(1) Provision of documents

-On a case being referred to the Disciplinary Committee, the Association shall determine the date the case is to be heard and no later than 21 days before the date set the relevant person shall be provided with the following documents:

-- (a) a notice describing the allegations against him and notifying him of the time and place fixed for the hearing of the case; - (b) a summary of the case setting out the relevant facts and matters relied on in support of the case and a copy of the evidence to be relied on in the presentation of the case; - (c) a paper summarising the procedure before the Disciplinary Committee and the Association's disciplinary process, in a form approved by the Disciplinary Committee; and - (d) a letter inviting the relevant person to indicate whether or not he accepts all or any of the allegations made and whether or not he intends to attend the hearing and be represented and, if he accepts any of the allegations, inviting him to make such statements in mitigation as he may wish to be drawn to the Disciplinary Committee's attention.

-Such information may be provided at different times and supplemented as necessary from time to time.
+- (1) Provision of documents and information by the Association - (a) On a case being referred to the Disciplinary Committee, the Association shall determine the date the case is to be heard and no later than 42 days before the date set the relevant person shall be provided with the following documents - (i) a notice describing the allegations against him and notifying him of the time and place fixed for the hearing of the case; - (ii) a summary of the case setting out the relevant facts and matters relied on in support of the case and a copy of the evidence to be relied on in the presentation of the case; - (iii) a list of witnesses whose evidence is relied upon by the Association, indicating those who have provided documentary evidence and those who have provided witness statements, whether in formal form or otherwise, or letters; - (iv) the names of any witnesses for the relevant person whose details have already been disclosed to the Association by the relevant person whom the Association requires to attend the hearing for cross-examination, identifying to what extent the Association disputes their evidence; - a paper summarising the procedure before the Disciplinary Committee and the Association's disciplinary process, in a form approved by the Disciplinary Committee; and - (vi) a letter inviting the relevant person to indicate whether or not he accepts all or any of the allegations made and whether or not he intends to attend the hearing and be represented and, if he accepts any of the allegations, inviting him to make such statements in mitigation as he may wish to be drawn to the Disciplinary Committee's attention. - (b) Such information may be provided at different times and supplemented as necessary from time to time.

-In the event that the Association has not complied with the requirement to provide the relevant person with the documents no later than 21 days before the date set for the hearing, the Disciplinary Committee may, in its absolute discretion, provided that it is satisfied that the relevant person has received the documents and has not been prejudiced in the conduct of his case, order that the hearing shall proceed.

-In exceptional circumstances, the Association may provide the documents above to the relevant person less than 21 days before the date set for the hearing ("an urgent hearing").
+- (c) In the event that the Association has not complied with the requirement to provide the relevant person with the documents no later than 42 days before the date set for the hearing, the Disciplinary Committee may, in its absolute discretion, provided that it is satisfied that the relevant person has received the documents and has not been prejudiced in the conduct of his case, order that the hearing shall proceed. - (d) In exceptional circumstances, the Association may provide the documents above to the relevant person less than 42 days before the date set for the hearing ("an urgent hearing").
 At an urgent hearing, the Disciplinary Committee shall consider at the outset the appropriateness of short notice and may in its absolute discretion, if it is of the view that it is justified in all the circumstances, order that the hearing proceed or be adjourned for such period and under such directions as it sees fit.

-(2) Submission of documents
+(2) Submission of documents and information by the relevant person